Henry Newbolt: Death and legacy

 Newbolt died at home in Campden Hill, Kensington, London, on 19 April 1938, aged 75.
 His residency there is commemorated by a blue plaque.
 He is buried in the churchyard of St Mary's church on an island in the lake on the Orchardleigh Estate of the Duckworth family in Somerset.

 In his home town of Bilston, a public house was named after him, and a blue plaque is displayed on Barclay's bank near the street where he was born.

 Early 20th century British composer Hope Squire wrote several songs based on Newbolt’s poems.

 In June 2013 a campaign was launched by The Black Country Bugle to erect a statue in Newbolt's memory.

 Recordings were made of Newbolt reading some of his own poems.
-They were on four 78rpm sides in the Columbia Records "International Educational Society" Lecture series, Lecture 92 (D40181/2).
+They were on four 78 rpm sides in the Columbia Records "International Educational Society" Lecture series, Lecture 92 (D40181/2).

 During an April 2018 episode of Steve Jones's radio show Jonesy's Jukebox, John Cooper Clarke revealed Newbolt as one of his early inspirations, reciting from memory a portion of Vitaï Lampada.

 Welsh composer David John Thomas (1881-1928), also known by his bardic name as Afan Thomas, composed a cantata based on Newbolt's He Fell Among Thieves.
 The poem is about the stoic death of the explorer George Hayward (c.
 1839 – 18 July 1870), captured and killed in Kashmiri territory.